Gateway Arch National Park

 St. Louis is prone to stereotypically midwestern weather, including hot, humid summers and damp, gray winters.
 Fortunately, most of the exhibits and activities at Gateway Arch National Park are indoors, so the climate doesn’t matter so much.
 That said, the summer is, of course, the busiest travel season, bringing long lines and crowded arch-top views that can be frustrating.
 For best results in the summer, visit early or late in the day -- or consider making your journey in the wintertime, when there’s little visitor traffic.

 Gateway Arch National Park is situated in the heart of bustling St. Louis, Missouri, a major city with a population of over 300,000.
 The town is home to endless restaurants, museums, and cultural attractions, all of which are worth taking time to explore while you’re in town to visit the iconic landmark.
+This part of the country is also the ancestral and historical home of a wide variety of Native American tribes, including Kiikaapoi (Kickapoo), Kaskaskia, Osage, Myaamia, O-ga-xpa and other nations.
+Learn more about the indigenous history of the park here.

 Visitors flock to Gateway Arch National Park to enjoy the stunning view from 630 feet in the air, as well as to learn more about the important history of this part of our country -- the beating heart between the east coast and the west.
 The park is also home to the Old St. Louis Courthouse, which was the site of the pivotal Dred Scott case in the mid-1800s.
 Guided tours of the courthouse as well as trolley rides to the top of the arch are available, though some of these activities come at an additional fee.
 The National Park Service also orchestrates a variety of riverboat cruises, whose availability and frequency depend on the season.
 Click here to learn more about the different tours available at Gateway National Park, as well as the fees involved, and click here to see the upcoming special events held on the park property.
 In all cases, we recommend booking any guided tours well ahead of time, especially during busy travel seasons.